Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 2. Survey customers to understand their buying journey.

 What you think you know about the customer experience and what they actually experience can be very different.
-Speak to your customers directly, so you have an accurate snapshot of the customer's journey.
+Speak to your customers directly to get an accurate snapshot of their journey.

 3. Ask customer service reps about the questions they receive most frequently.

-Sometimes, customers aren't aware of their specific pain points, and that's where your customer service reps come in.
+Sometimes, customers need to be made aware of their specific pain points, and that’s where your customer service reps come in.

 They can help fill in the gaps and translate customer pain points into business terms you and your team can understand and act on.

-4. Consider UX journey mapping for each buyer persona.
+4. Consider customer journey mapping for each buyer persona.

 It’s easy to assume each customer operates the same way, but that couldn’t be further from the truth.